Acıbadem Healthcare Group

-The Acıbadem Healthcare Group (Turkish: Acıbadem Sağlık Grubu) is a Turkish healthcare institution, operating with 17,000 employees.
-It comprises 21 hospitals and 16 medical centers.
+The Acıbadem Healthcare Group (Turkish: Acıbadem Sağlık Grubu) is a Malaysia-based IHH Healthcare owned, 90% of shares, Turkish healthcare institution, operating with 29,000 employees as of 2025.
+It comprises 29 hospitals and 15 medical centers.
 The group consists of a network of general hospitals, medical centers, outpatient clinics, an ophthalmology center and various laboratories.

 Besides its partnership with Istanbul International Hospital and International Etiler Outpatient Clinic, Acıbadem has hospitals in Eskişehir, Amsterdam, Bodrum, Maslak and Beşiktaş.
-It was founded in 1992 by Mehmet Ali Aydınlar and Armağan Özel, the latter having left the group in 2007.
+The group also operates the Acıbadem Bahçeşehir Clinic in Başakşehir.
+It was founded in 1991 by Mehmet Ali Aydınlar.
 Aydınlar is still the CEO of the group.
 The largest shareholder of Acıbadem is IHH Healthcare.

-It operates in 5 different countries.
+It operates in 5 different countries, one of them being Uganda.

 Public offering

 Acıbadem offered its shares in a public offering in 2000 and put the funds received towards new investments to increase its capacity.
 Today, Acıbadem is the only healthcare institution whose shares are traded on the Borsa Istanbul (BIST).

 Services

 Language interpretation

 Acıbadem Hospitals Group provides interpretation services, including accompanying appointments and translating patient education materials.
 Interpretation services provided in the following languages:

+English, Turkish, Persian, Arabic, and Russian.